 All sorts of tasks such as texting, talking on a cell phone, changing the radio station, putting on makeup, or eating, distract drivers.
 The first thing prosecutors focus on is your driving.
-If you were weaving or speeding then their police will likely testify this is an indication of impairment.
+If you were weaving or speeding then the police will likely testify this is an indication of impairment.

 There are over 3,400 pages of textbooks used to train law enforcement.
-Many of them conflict on both indicators and procedure.
+Many of them conflict with both indicators and procedures.
 However, they universally indicate that drivers who are not impaired are guilty of most traffic violations.

 The Field Sobriety Tests Are Hard To Perform Sober

 The National Highway Traffic Safety Administration candidly admits that standardized and non-standardized field sobriety tests are difficult to perform without any alcohol or drugs in a person’s system.
 However, police and prosecutors routinely cite the results of such tests as absolute indicators of impairment.
 They are not.

 The pen is to be slightly elevated above eye level and moved side to side at a slow and steady rate that should take about 4 seconds.
 Then the officer holds the object as far over as possible for 4 seconds, then returns to the right other side and then holds the object at 45 degrees relative to each eye.
 To perform the test properly, the test should take a minimum of 32 seconds.

 Many factors can lead to a nystagmus that are unrelated to alcohol or drugs such as inner ear infection or outside air temperature relative to the warmth of the car the driver just exited.

 The Breath Testing Machine Is Inaccurate

-The software used to program the machine uses assumptions based on the average human air exchange rate in the lungs and an average body mass.
+The software used to program the machine uses assumptions based on the average human air exchange rate in the lungs and average body mass.
 Many people, especially in Nebraska, do not conform to the average body mass the machine was designed to test.

-However, Nebraska is a one test State.
+However, Nebraska is a one-test State.
 Only one test is given and relied on for legal proceedings.
 The National Safety Council recommends that, when testing human breath, two tests should be given to the same subject within two to ten minutes of each other.

 Juries And Courts Have To Be Educated On The Facts

 Many judges and juries just want to know the test score to render their verdict.
-A skilled DUI attorney must overcome this misperception and present non-biased facts in order to properly defend your Omaha DUI defense case.
+A skilled DUI attorney must overcome this misperception and present non-biased facts to properly defend your Omaha DUI defense case.